anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 While BRSKI-PRM targets the initial enrollment, re-enrollment can be supported in a similar way.
 In this case, the pledge MAY use its current LDevID credential instead of its IDevID credential to sign the PER artifact.

-TODO: created-on for pledge that does not have synchronized time -- cannot use outdated tPVR created-on, as advance the value does not work for long timespans (reboots etc. without RTC).
+The issuing CA can associate the re-enrollment request with the pledge based on the previously issued and still valid LDevID certificate.

-TODO: if signed by pledge LDevID cert, really have LDevID cert in x5c Header Parameter?
-How to verify serial-number?
+Note that a pledge that does not have synchronized time needs to advance the last known current date and time based on its local clock over a longer period, which also requires persisting the local clock advancements across reboots.